iambrijeshtoo/JavaScript/README.md

 6. Condition Statement

+   1. If statement
+      1. Independent if statement
+      2. Nested if statement
-   1. If & Else Statement
+   2. Else Statement
-   2. Else If Statement
+   3. Else If Statement
-   3. Nested If Else Statement
+   4. Nested If Else Statement
-   4. Switch Statement
+   5. Switch Statement

 7. Loop